 — Indigenous Ways of Knowing: Renewal of graduate education with specific attention to representation of Indigenous ways of knowing.

-- Decolonization, Anti-oppression, and Anti-racism: Enhancing educational practices, such as teaching, mentoring, and curriculum renewal, to build a more just and equitable learning environment.
+— Decolonization, Anti-oppression, and Anti-racism: Enhancing educational practices, such as teaching and curriculum renewal, to build a more just and equitable learning environment.

-GEIF is a grant for curricular, teaching, and mentorship innovation; it is not a research grant.
+The GEIF is a grant for curricular, teaching, and professional development innovation; it is not a research grant.
 While a research component to a project may be appropriate, the sole purpose of a proposal should not be the production and dissemination of new research.
-The fund is for ‘creating’ something innovative that enhances the teaching and mentoring capabilities of the University.
+The fund is for ‘creating’ something innovative that enhances the education, teaching, and curricular capabilities of the University.

 If a component of a project proposal involves the production of new research through the engagement of human participants, please ensure that Research Services has been consulted for ethics guidance.

-University of Toronto faculty members with continuing appointments are eligible to apply.
+University of Toronto faculty members with continuing appointments are eligible to apply (i.e., assistant professor, associate professor, and professor for both the tenure and teaching streams; part-time assistant, associate, and professor that have undergone continuing review).
 Typically, applicants will hold Graduate Faculty Membership with SGS.
 Collaborators can include librarians, graduate students, post-doctoral fellows etc., as appropriate to the project.